mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 with others of their species.
 When on a Sylean World (one with a Sylean population of 50 percent or more), Sylean Travellers receive DM+2 on Admin, Diplomat and Streetwise checks.
-This reflects the Syleans’ innate ability to close ranks and cooperate with one another to achieve a desired goal.
+This reflects the Syleans' innate ability to close ranks and cooperate with one another to achieve a desired goal.